What do Google, IBM, Unilever, and IKEA have in common, besides being market leaders?

 Don’t make them fill out a long application form and wait for a response that only leads to more questions before the first interview.
 This can take days and good candidates fare snapped up right away.

 AI-powered recruiting assistants to the rescue!
 These are bots that can capture your leads, by asking them questions in a messenger of their choice, answer their questions about the position and the company, and even schedule interviews.
+Olivia is a good example of such an assistant.

 2. CANDIDATE SCREENING